18F/unit-testing-node/_pages/components/middleware.md

   finish = handleFinish(msgId, this, response, next, done);
 ```

-Run the test again, and confirm that it passes.
+Run the test again and confirm that it passes.

 ## Prevent filing multiple issues _after_ filing the first issue

-The next case we'll cover is to prevent filing another issue for the same
+The next case you'll cover is how to prevent filing another issue for the same
 message after an issue for the message already exists.
-We accomplish this by
+You'll accomplish this
-adding the `config.successReaction` emoji to the message after we've
+by adding the `config.successReaction` emoji to the message after you've
 successfully filed an issue.
 The code needs to abort processing once it
 detects the presence of this reaction.

-Let's start building our our test case first:
+Start this step by building our your test case:

 ```js
     it('should not file another issue for the same message when ' +